mhd - multihost disk control operations

 Non-exclusive access state, where all connected hosts have I/O access.
 An external hardware reset can cause the disk to enter the non-exclusive access state.

-Each multihost disk driver views the machine on which it's running as the "local host"; each views all other machines as "remote hosts".
+Each multihost disk driver views the machine on which it is running as the "local host" and all other machines as "remote hosts".
 For each I/O or ioctl request, the requesting host is the local host.

 Note that the non-shared ioctls are designed to work with SCSI-2 disks.
-The SCSI-2 RESERVE/RELEASE command set is the underlying hardware facility in the device that supports the non-shared ioctls.
+The SCSI-2 RESERVE or RELEASE command set is the underlying hardware facility in the device that supports the non-shared ioctls.

 The function prototypes for the non-shared ioctls are:

 ioctl(fd, MHIOCTKOWN); ioctl(fd, MHIOCRELEASE); ioctl(fd, MHIOCSTATUS); ioctl(fd, MHIOCQRESERVE);

 Forcefully acquires exclusive access rights to the multihost disk for the local host.
 Revokes all access rights to the multihost disk from remote hosts.
 Causes the disk to enter the exclusive access state.